krobelus/git-branchstack/README.md

 Git already supports this workflow via [git format-patch] and [git send-email], however, many projects prefer to receive patches as pull requests.
 To make proposed changes easy to review, you'll want to submit a separate pull request for each independent change.
-With a branchless workflow, the sole local branch typically contains multiple independent changes.
+With a branchstack workflow, the sole local branch typically contains multiple independent changes.
 To submit those as pull requests, you need to create a separate branch for each change.
 Running `git branchstack` creates the desired branches without requiring you to switch back and forth between branches.
-This allows you to submit small pull requests while enjoying the benefits of a branchless workflow.
+This allows you to submit small pull requests while enjoying the benefits of a branchstack workflow.
 After making any changes to your worktree's branch you can easily update the generated branches: just re-run `git branchstack`.